- Who We Are

 The digital onslaught following the court ruling was fast and far-reaching.

 “We’ve been bombarded,” said Steve Baker, the New Jersey Education Association’s communications director.
 “It started 10 minutes after the decision.”

 Carlisto said both his Saranac Lake Central School District and the neighboring Lake Placid School District were flooded with the Mackinac Center missive within 24 hours of the Janus decision, as were more than 50 local districts throughout New York State.

 “Two hours after the decision I got an unsolicited email that came from the Mackinac Center,” said Mark Stanton, a calculus teacher at White Plains HS.
 “I grew up in Michigan and I recognized the name” and its connection to DeVos.
 “You couldn’t try to reach teachers at any worse time because most of us have scattered” for the summer, he said.
 “In that regard, I was grateful.
 But it’s insidious, the fact that they did it the same day as the decision.”

-White Plains teacher Ray Drach was encouraged by the reactions of public school educators.
+White Plains teacher Ray Drach said the right-wing effort to prod public school educators to abandon their unions may have had the opposite effect.
 “I’ve seen a lot of activism because of this,” Drach said.